EmmanuelOga/plangs2/README.md

 This simplistic build process just outputs the statically generated contents of the site at `~/dev/plangs-out` (will probably change at some point).

+## Graph inference notes

+Some relationships can be used to infer others.

+> In `Bundle -> Tool -> Plang` implies `Bundle -> Plang`, meaning a bundle supports a plang if any of its tools supports it.

+The example B/T/P demonstrates a transitive relationship.
+There are other relationships that are possible but should not be used for inference.

+> In `Plang -> App -> License`, inferring `Plang -> License` would be wrong, since an App built with Plang doesn't necesarily share the License.

+There are some relationships that are simpler to infer.

+> In `A -i-> B -i-> C` (i = influenced), A influenced both B _and_ C.

+The process of adding a relationship to the data that could be inferred is called "materializing".
+Right now, we don't materialize many relationships, and the search code usually doesn't try to infer the relationships on the fly.

+Both *materializing relationships* and *inferring them on the fly* give possible rooe for more comprenhensive searches.
+Options for exploring these features include using existing graph databases, RDF based systems of writing our own inference and materialization code.

 ## BUGS

 BUG: Fix "restore" functions (save state of info, filters, etc).
 Seems broken right now.